-The $5 Commission Trap (And Why Most Beginners Stay Stuck in It)
+What Is The $5 Commission Trap (And Why Most Beginners Stay Stuck in It)?

 Not $4,230.
 Just $4.23.

 This is the $5 commission trap.
-It is the single biggest reason beginners decide affiliate marketing is dead when the reality is they were just playing the wrong game.
+It’s the biggest reason beginners think affiliate marketing doesn’t work.
+The truth is they were playing the wrong game.

-High ticket affiliate marketing is a different game entirely.
+High ticket affiliate marketing is a different game.

-High ticket affiliate marketing is the practice of promoting products or services that pay commissions of $100 or more per sale.
-Some programmes pay $500, $1,000, or even several thousand dollars per conversion.
+High ticket affiliate marketing means promoting products that pay $100 or more per sale.
+Some programs pay $500, $1,000, or even more.

-The products themselves are typically more expensive — online courses, software subscriptions, coaching programmes, premium services, or luxury goods.
-But here is the crucial point most people miss: the buyer is not necessarily spending more money overall.
-They are often spending money they would have spent anyway, just on a better solution.
+The products are usually expensive — online courses, software, coaching, or premium services.
+But here’s what most people miss: the buyer isn’t spending more overall.
+They’re just spending money on a better solution.

-Let us compare two scenarios with the exact same traffic:
+Let us compare two scenarios with the same traffic:

 | Metric | Low Ticket | High Ticket |